apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 [disk-scan-period](paging.md#max-disk-usage) | The interval where the disk is scanned for percentual usage.
 Default=5000 ms.
 [diverts](diverts.md "Diverting and Splitting Message Flows")        |  [a list of diverts to use](#divert-type) [global-max-size](paging.md#global-max-size) | The amount in bytes before all addresses are considered full.
 Default is half of the memory used by the JVM (-Xmx argument).
 [graceful-shutdown-enabled](graceful-shutdown.md "Graceful Server Shutdown")      |  true means that graceful shutdown is enabled.
-Default=true
+Default=false
 [graceful-shutdown-timeout](graceful-shutdown.md "Graceful Server Shutdown")      |  Timeout on waiting for clients to disconnect before server shutdown.
 Default=-1
 [grouping-handler](message-grouping.md "Message Grouping")             |  Message Group configuration [id-cache-size](duplicate-detection.md "Configuring the Duplicate ID Cache")  |  The duplicate detection circular cache size.
 Default=20000